 As celebratory as the news was, I reluctantly admit, that it put me in a tailspin.
 I spent much of the next week distancing myself from the celebration and pulling back into solitude with Jesus.
-You see, I've followed Christ on a lot of various adventures and callings through the years that required sacrifices of time, family, and finances, but never had I been asked to lay down my physical body in such a way.
+You see, I've followed Christ on various adventures and callings through the years that required sacrifices of time, family, and finances, but never had I been asked to lay down my physical body in such a way.
 For as long as I can remember, I have valued and cared for my health and physical fitness.
 For reasons I can't explain, its never been something I took for granted.
 Suddenly I was wrestling all of the fears that came with putting that at risk.

 I reflected on Genesis 22, when God asked Abraham to offer Isaac at the altar, to sacrifice the very son God knew Abraham loved deeply.
 Sometimes we read through the passage quickly, because we become too familiar with the outcome - Abraham obeys, and God provides a lamb in Isaac's place.
 But if we skim too quickly, I think we miss the story's weightiness, and what Abraham must have felt.
 I think it would have felt much like raw fear and utter trust.
-Not to overdramatize what I was feeling, but it many ways I felt like I was being asked to lay down my Isaac on the altar - submitting something that I highly valued all my life...my heath.
+Not to overdramatize what I was feeling, but in many ways I felt like I was being asked to lay down my Isaac on the altar - submitting something that I highly valued all my life...my heath.